 DAY 1: Even In Reykajvik, You Cannot Escape Migos

-We arrived in Iceland at 4 a.m. with seven hours to kill until Airbnb check-in.
+Our winter vacation in Iceland officially began at 4 a.m. local time, with a cool seven hours to kill until Airbnb check-in.
 The airport was fancy, it had free strollers and floor-to-ceiling cubicle toilets that allow ultra-private load dropping.
 We stayed there for a few hours to window shop before catching the Fly Bus to Reykjavik.
 Had I been smarter, or listened to my friend who had been to Iceland, I would have used that time to buy liquor and beer in the duty free store at the airport.

 Iceland’s a lot less than progressive than other Nordic countries when it comes to drinking.
 Beer with more than 2.25% alcohol was banned until 1989, and even today, outside of bars, you can only buy alcohol at state stores.
 We learned this the hard way while searching the city’s markets for buy a bottle of wine, only to settle for a scrawny yellow beer with, you guessed it, exactly 2.25% alcohol.